 I’ve set literally thousands of tables in my lifetime, and that’s not an exaggeration.
 In high school I held a part-time job as a food server and waitress in Arthur Andersen’s training center.
 Some of the banquets were fancy and everything had to be perfect; it’s an art form.
 A beautiful tablescape combines form with function to create an enjoyable dining experience.
-I always enjoy putting a table setting together, so I’m happy to join a group of bloggers to provide a week of holiday entertaining ideas.
+I always enjoy putting a table setting together.
 My creation is a deer table setting for Christmas; and I’m sharing my thought process for pulling it all together.

 Start with a theme when creating your next table setting.
 Choose a style, color scheme, or topic to create the look you want and then stick to it.